 can happen without causing any symptoms.
 Most people with NAFLD live with fat in their

-liver without developing liver damage.
+liver without getting liver damage.
 A few people who have fat in their liver develop

 If you have NASH, you may have symptoms.
-But it could take years for them to develop.
+But it could take years for them to show

-If liver damage from NASH leads to permanent scarring and hardening of your liver,
+up.
+Sometimes liver damage from NASH causes long-term (permanent) scarring and hardening

 Symptoms from NASH may include:

-NASH that turns into cirrhosis could cause symptoms like fluid retention, internal
+NASH that turns into cirrhosis could cause symptoms such as retaining extra fluid,

-bleeding, muscle wasting, and confusion.
-People with cirrhosis over time may develop
+internal bleeding, muscle wasting, and confusion.
+People with cirrhosis over time

 Healthcare providers don’t know the exact cause of fatty liver disease.
 But they think